← Back to Blog

 Table of Contents

 That black-and-white square on your packaging is probably the only part of your design you haven’t branded.
-Here’s how to change that.
+It doesn’t have to stay that way.

 What is a Branded QR Code?